Dietetics and Leadership MSc

 Course overview

-- Blended learning allows you to access study materials and attend online classes from home or from the workplace.
-You will be required to come to Coventry University campus on some occasions throughout the course in order to use Coventry University’s state-of-the-art simulation and teaching facilities4.
+Blended learning allows you to access study materials and attend online classes from home or from the workplace.
+You will be required to come to Coventry University campus on some occasions throughout the course in order to use our simulation and teaching facilities4.

-- The course will be delivered using an enquiry-based learning approach which allows you to develop an ethical, flexible and creative approach to problem solving in dietetics whilst enabling you to develop a wide range of leadership and academic skills to meet the expanding role and diverse career pathways of dietitians within the contemporary healthcare setting.
+• The course is delivered using an enquiry-based learning approach which allows you to develop an ethical, flexible and creative approach to problem-solving in dietetics.
+At the same time you will aim to develop a wide range of leadership and academic skills to meet the expanding role and diverse career pathways of dietitians within the contemporary healthcare setting.

-- Simulation will allow the practical development of core knowledge, skills, and behaviours, and will provide you with an authentic learning experience through the use of specialist resources including Coventry University’s hospital wards and therapy suites in a safe and supportive environment.
+• Simulation allows the practical development of core knowledge, skills and behaviours.
+This provides you with an authentic learning experience using specialist resources including our hospital wards and therapy suites in a safe and supportive environment.

-- Leadership skills are embedded throughout the course, enabling you to inspire and guide others towards building and achieving a shared vision to help address a range of diet-related conditions and optimise service users’ health and well-being through diet and lifestyle change.
+• Leadership skills are embedded throughout the course, enabling you to inspire and guide others towards building and achieving a shared vision.
+This vision aims to help address a range of diet-related conditions and optimise service users’ health and wellbeing through diet and lifestyle change.

 This course is accredited1 and recognised by the following bodies: